The Night of the Hunter (film)

-Despite receiving negative reviews upon its original release, it has been positively re-evaluated in later decades and is now considered one of the greatest films ever made.
+The Night of the Hunter premiered on July 26, 1955, in Des Moines, Iowa, to negative reviews.
+It became the only directorial feature of Laughton.
+Over the years, the film has been positively reevaluated and is considered one of the greatest films ever made.
 It was selected for preservation in the United States National Film Registry in 1992.
-The influential French film magazine Cahiers du Cinéma selected The Night of the Hunter in 2008 as the second-best film of all time, behind Citizen Kane.
-In spite of the film's later acclaim, the negative reaction to its premiere made it Charles Laughton's only feature film as director.
+French film magazine Cahiers du Cinéma selected The Night of the Hunter in 2008 as the second-best film of all time, behind Citizen Kane.

 Plot

-Reverend Harry Powell is a misogynistic serial killer and self-proclaimed preacher traveling along the Ohio River in West Virginia during the Great Depression.
-He is arrested for driving a stolen car and serves 30 days at Moundsville Penitentiary.
+Harry Powell is a serial killer and self-proclaimed preacher traveling along the Ohio River in West Virginia during the Great Depression.
+He is arrested for driving a stolen car and serves thirty days at Moundsville Penitentiary.
 There he shares a cell with Ben Harper, who killed two men in a bank robbery for $10,000.
 Harper made his children, John and Pearl, promise to never reveal where he hid the money.
 Despite Powell's attempts to worm it out of him, Harper takes the secret to his grave when he is hanged for the murders.

-Upon his release from prison, Powell visits Harper's tiny hometown, where he charms the townsfolk and woos Harper's widow, Willa, a waitress for Walter Spoon and his wife Icey.
-Overnight Powell manages to win the town's trust and weds Willa, but John remains instinctively distrustful of him.
+Upon his release from prison, Powell visits Harper's tiny hometown, where he charms the townsfolk and woos Harper's widow, Willa, a waitress for Walter Spoon and his wife, Icey.
+Overnight, Powell manages to win the town's trust and weds Willa, but John remains instinctively distrustful of him.
 Powell suspects that John knows where the money is hidden and threatens him to reveal its location.
-John accidentally reveals that he and Pearl know where the money is hidden.
+John accidentally reveals that he and Pearl do know where the money is.
 After Powell refuses to consummate their marriage, Willa deludes herself that he married her to redeem her soul and begins preaching alongside him in tent revivals.
-She later overhears Powell threatening Pearl to reveal the money’s whereabouts and loses her faith in him.
+She later loses her faith in him when she overhears Powell threatening Pearl to make her reveal where the money is hidden.